geoffreywiseman/adventofcode/2016/day9/README.md

 I enjoyed the fact that File and String both support each_char, so my tests (minitest) pass a string and my part1 code passes a file reference, and the decompressor doesn't have to change at all.

+It was nice to write tests for this one.
+I should have done that on previous days, it really is better, as I am reminded when I don't do it.
+I felt more confident that all was working throughout, made refactorings easier.

 ## Part 2

 I thought perhaps part 2 would require the output, so I went ahead and generated it in Part 1.
 But Part 2 really doesn't -- I could have solved part 1 with estimation too, but ...
 I'll just solve part 2 that way.